a-r-j-u-n-s/linkedin-sales-scraper/README.md

 `guess_email`: *Using Rocketreach to guess leads' company emails*

 - Set this option to `True` to enable email guessing
-- Bot will access [Rocketreac](rocketreach.co) to generate an email guess (with a displayed accuracy) for all scrape reesults
+- Bot will access [Rocketreach](rocketreach.co) to generate an email guess (with a displayed accuracy) for all scrape reesults
 - Results will be included in accounts_scrape.csv

 ## Usage